Japanese Town Seeks Help From Dogs To Sniff Out Stomach Cancer

 Researchers have known about the animals’ superior sensory skills for decades.
 However, their ability to detect cancer in humans came to light in 1989, after a dog sniffed out early stage malignant melanoma from a mole on a patient’s leg at King’s College in London.
 Since then, scientists from France to California to Italy have conducted studies to test the canine’s prowess at identifying cancer chemicals.

 One of the biggest studies was undertaken by Medical Detection Dogs in 2016.
 For the trial, cancer-sniffing dogs were exposed to several batches of evenly placed urine samples.
 Each contained one belonging to a cancer patient.
 To ensure the dogs were sniffing out cancer and not something else, like old age, each group included a urine sample from a similarly-aged candidate who was experiencing cancer-like symptoms but did not have the disease.
 Sure enough, the dogs were able to identify the cancer sufferer each time.
-Since then, the nonprofit organization has trained pooches to detect all kinds of cancers, from prostrate to breast.
+Since then, the nonprofit organization has trained pooches to detect all kinds of cancers, from prostate to breast.
 They are now conducting trials to see if the animals can help diagnose Parkinson’s disease early.

 While most dogs can be trained for the task, researchers say the best candidates are pooches that are precise, methodical, quiet, and perhaps even a little shy.
 The training process is similar to how canines are taught to learn any trick — by rewarding them with treats!
 However, it takes much longer because the dogs have to learn to isolate the “cancer scent” from the thousands of organic compounds in the human body.
 Researchers begin by exposing the canines to urine samples from people with cancer, people with other ailments, and patients with no health issues.
 Once the dogs are able to identify accurately cancer, they are further trained to detect particular kinds of cancer.